What Does Google Know About Me: Project Invisibility

 Let’s start with some Google stats and facts to get a perspective:

 - In 2004 Gmail was born.
-It is now 15 years old and has approximately 1.5 billion users.
+It is now 17 years old and has more than 1.8 billion users.

 - In 2005 Google Maps was launched.
 It is the world’s most popular mapping app.
-In 2014 Google Maps had over 1 billion active monthly users.
+Today it has over 1 billion active monthly users.

-- Google has owned YouTube since October 2006.
+- Google purchased YouTube in October 2006.
 The deal was worth $1.6 billion.

 - The current CEO of Google is Sundar Pichai.
 He has held that position since October 2, 2015.